chef-boneyard/chef-rfc/new/dependency-update-cadence.md

 Each cookbook will define supported platforms along with version constraints through the use of the `supports` keyword in the metadata and README files within the cookbook.

-Chef-managed community cookbooks may elect to drop support for platform versions that are no longer supported by the platform maintainers.
+Chef-managed community cookbooks should drop support for platform versions that are no longer supported by the platform maintainers.

 ## Copyright